The triangulation complexity of fibred 3-manifolds: Surfaces and generalised isotopy moves

 \section{Surfaces and generalised isotopy moves}

 \textbf{Road map:} The generalised isotopy moves defined in \refsec{ParallelityBundles} will give us a sequence of surfaces in $S\times [0,1]$.
 Eventually, we want to show that there is a bounded number of moves required to transfer a spine on $S\times\{0\}$ to $S\times\{1\}$.
 These spines will step through a sequence of surfaces produced by generalised isotopy moves.

-In this section, we gather results that determine properties of such surfaces.
+Each of the generalised isotopy moves is defined in terms of a given fibre $S$ in $S \times [0,1]$ and a maximal generalised parallelity bundle $\calB$ for $M \cut S$.
+In this section, we gather results that determine properties of this bundle $\calB$.
 These will be used in the proof of the main theorem.

 \begin{definition}[Normally cylindrical/acylindrical] A properly embedded normal or almost normal 2-sided surface $S$ in $M$ is \emph{normally cylindrical} if there exists an annulus $A$ embedded in $M$ with the following properties: \begin{enumerate} \item $A \cap S = \partial A$; \item each curve of $\partial A$ is essential in $S$; \item $A$ lies in the parallelity bundle of $M \cut S$ and is vertical in it; \item near both components of $\partial A$, $A$ emanates from the same side of $S$. \end{enumerate} We also say that $S$ is normally cylindrical on the side containing $A$.
 If no such annulus exists as above, then we say that $S$ is \emph{normally acylindrical}.
 A surface can also be normally acylindrical on one side. \end{definition}